willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

     * Make sure you have Windows Update enabled.
     * Restart your PC and try again.
     * If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors) for help.
 * If you recently installed an update, it can cause problems.
-We don’t recommend that you remove any installed updates, especially any security updates which are critical to keeping your PC safe.
-However, sometimes removing the most recent update can help determine the source of the problem.
+We don’t recommend that you remove any installed updates, especially security updates which keep your PC safe, but sometimes removing the most recent update can help determine the source of the problem.
 To do this:
     * Go to **Settings > Update & Security > View Installed Update History > Uninstall Updates**
     * Click on last update installed and then select **Uninstall**.
     * When prompted "Are you sure you want to uninstall this update?" answer **Yes**.
-If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors) for help.
+If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors).
     * Restart your PC and try again.
     * If Windows Mixed Reality installs correctly, reinstall the latest updates under **Settings > Windows Update > Check for Updates** and see if Windows Mixed Reality continues to work.
 If it does not install correctly, reinstall the latest updates and contact Windows Support for additional help.

 ## Troubleshooting setup errors

 ### I get an error message when I try to create a boundary

-* Don't get too close to a wall or other obstruction when creating a boundary
+* Don't get too close to a wall or other obstruction when creating a boundary.
-* Make sure to hold your headset at waist height, and face toward your computer while you trace the boundary
+* Make sure to hold your headset at waist height, and face toward your computer while you trace the boundary.
-* Make sure the sensor isn’t blocked and there’s enough light
+* Make sure the sensor isn’t blocked and there’s enough light.
-* The space you’re tracing should be larger than 3 square meters
+* The space you’re tracing should be larger than 3 square meters.
 * The space should not be too large or too complicated.
-Stick to a simple geometric shape without a lot of twists and turns
+Stick to a simple geometric shape without a lot of twists and turns.
-* Don’t cross back over your own path as you’re tracing
+* Don’t cross back over your own path as you’re tracing.
-* If you get stuck in a corner, start over
+* If you get stuck in a corner, start over.

 ### My Xbox controller isn't working with Windows Mixed Reality

 * Make sure your controller is turned on, fully charged, and connected to the PC.
 * Replace the controller’s batteries.
-* If you're using a Bluetooth controller, go to **Settings > Devices > Bluetooth & other devices** on your PC and make sure it's paired (you should see it listed on the page).
+* If you're using a Bluetooth controller, go to **Settings > Devices > Bluetooth & other devices** on your PC and make sure it's paired (it should be listed on the page).

 ### I cannot direct input (controllers, gamepad, mouse/keyboard) into mixed reality

-When you put on your headset, input should automatically get toggled to your mixed reality experience via your headset's presence sensor.
-You will know input is being directed to your headset because a blue bar will appear on your desktop:
+When you put on your headset, input should automatically get toggled to your mixed reality experience through your headset's presence sensor.
+A blue bar should appear on your Desktop:

 ![Windows Desktop with input being directed to headset](images/1050px-windowsy.png)